-About forty years since, I raised a large num-

-ber of apples from the pips of the Golden Pippin, Golden Reinette, Ribstone Pippin, and other esteemed sorts.
+About forty years since, I raised a large number of apples from the pips of the Golden Pippin, Golden Reinette, Ribstone Pippin, and other esteemed sorts.
 These in course of time all bore fruit, but as not one was found superior to its parent, I did not cultivate them.
 Why I mention this is, that among my seedlings were several that put out roots near the surface, and the cuttings of which struck root.
 It is only within these few years that I have had my attention drawn to one of these, which has very broad leaves, and a most healthy and vigorous habit.

 It roots freely at the surface, and bids fair to be a very superior stock for garden apple trees.
 The Pomme de Paradis seems identical with the "dwarf apple of Armenia," referred to in the "Journal of the Horticultural Society," Part 2, Vol. 3, page 115.
 It is exceedingly dwarf in its habits, and too tender for this climate, unless in very warm and dry soils.
 Out of 2,000 imported in 1845, more than half died the first season, and two-thirds of the remainder the following.
 They were planted in fine fertile loam, favourable to the growth of apples, and on which the Doucin, planted the same season, grew with the greatest vigour.
 The same result attended an importation of 2,000 in 1846.
 I have now potted some plants, and owing, as I suppose, to the roots being warmed through the pots by exposure to the sun, they seem inclined to make very nice little fruitful bushes-in fact, real miniature apple trees, bearing fruit when only nine inches in height.
-My trees eight-inch pots; but to have healthy are in fertile trees.
-I should recommend them to be gradually shifted into twelve-inch pots.
+My trees are in eight-inch pots; but to have healthy fertile trees, I should recommend them to be gradually shifted into twelve-inch pots.
 The citizen may thus have his apple-orchard on the leads of his house.

 The Doucin and the English Paradise are most deserving of our attention as stocks for forming fruitful pyramids, the culture of which is very simple.
-Grafted trees of one, two, or three years' growth, should be planted with a straight leading stem, well furnished with buds and branches to its junction with the stock.
-No manure should be placed to their roots, but some light friable mould well shaken into them. the earth filled in, and two or three shovelsful of half-rotted manure laid on the surface round each tree.
-This surface-dressing may be given with advantage every succeeding autumn.
-If the soil be very wet and retentive, or very shallow, it will be better to plant the trees in small mounds; and if symptoms of canker make their appearance, their roots should be examined annually in the autumn, as recommended in rootpruning of pears on the quince stock, introducing the spade directly under the roots, so as to prevent any entering deeply into the soil, and bringing all as nearly to the surface as possible, filling in the trench with light friable compost.
-I am not yet quite satisfied on that head, but am strongly inclined to think that canker may be entirely prevented by this annual attention to the roots.
+Grafted trees of one, two, or three years' growth, with straight leading stems, well furnished with buds and branches to the junction with the stock should be planted.
+No manure should be placed to their roots, but some light friable mould should be shaken into them, the earth filled in, and two or three shovelsful of half-rotted manure laid on the surface round each tree.
+This surface-dressing may be given with advantage every succeeding autumn. the soil be very wet and retentive, or very shallow, it will be better to plant the trees in small mounds; and if symptoms of canker make their appearance, their roots should be examined annually in the autumn, as recommended in rootpruning of pears on the quince stock, introducing the spade directly under the roots, so as to prevent any entering deeply into the soil, and bringing all as nearly to the surface as possible, filling in the trench with light friable compost.
+I firmly believe that canker may be entirely prevented by this annual attention to the roots.